 Starting with a to-scale plan of the borders I gradually choose plants to create a community, and represent each one on the plan by drawing a circle sized to to the space it can be expected to occupy at three years old.

 A metre circle represents a shrub for instance and a 30cm one defines a small perennial.
-The design is built up gradually and in layers, starting with the largest plants which generally offer the key structure.
+The design is built up gradually and in layers, starting with the plants which will offer the key structure.

-I positioned yew balls regularly along the main path and at the corners of the beds to create structure and offer repetition which creates a sense of calm.
+I positioned yew balls regularly along the main path and at the corners of the beds to create structure and offer repetition and create a sense of calm.
 In the past I’d have used box but the current box moth and blight issues preclude this.
-Yew is slow growing and expensive so we chose small ones that will gradually get larger over time.
+Yew is slow growing and expensive so we chose small ones that will bulk up over time.

-The lovely large mediterranean Spurge (Euphorbia charachias ‘Wulfenii’ offers structure and bulk while the delicate Golden Oats grass (Stipa gigantea) adds movement and texture.
+The lovely mediterranean Spurge (Euphorbia charachias ‘Wulfenii’ offers impact while the delicate Golden Oats grass (Stipa gigantea) adds movement and texture.
 The hardy blue-flowered Leadwort (Ceratostigma plumbaginoides) offers late season interest with its sweet red-edged leaves and vivid blue flowers and Geranium ‘Rozanne’ covers the ground well.

-Crazy purple daisy Coneflower (Echinacea purpurea ‘Rubenstein’) is a delicious addition and the little central cone seedbeds that come after flowering associate so well with the grasses.
-It’s always useful to consider seed-heads in a schemings too as they extend the season of interest and birds love them.
+Crazy purple daisy Coneflower (Echinacea purpurea ‘Rubenstein’) is a delicious addition and the little central cone seedheads, that come after flowering, associate so well with the grasses.
+It’s always useful to consider seed-heads in a scheme too as they extend the season of interest and birds love them.

-Oh, and Verbena bonariensis that stands tall and is see-through adds lovely interest.
+Oh, and Verbena bonariensis stands tall and is see-through adding lovely interest.
 In fact, it was the mention of verbena that sealed the deal when we were discussing the planting - Max loves it and it is unstructured enough to satisfy Cynthia too - a real win win.